kevinbird61/p4-researching/README.md

 * Also you can build your own test environment in docker
     * [Installation for Docker](https://github.com/toolbuddy/ssfw#docker-installation)
     * [Build your own P4 testbed](docker/)
+* Installation Script for `Ubuntu 16.04.05`:
+    * Go to `install/` directory, have several scripts for installing p4 environment.
+(Also provide **component** installation, e.g. grpc, pb, p4c, pi, bmv2, mininet ...)
+    * You can use the scripts here to directly install in your local environment, e.g. VM, docker image, or physical machine.

 ---